 The dynamics of glass-forming polymers above T_g is very complex and involves different processes and mechanisms for relaxation.
 The relevance of each of these contributions depends on the length scale of observation.
-At relatively local length scales of the order of intermolecular distances (equivalently, Q-values in the range $1-2 \text{ Å}^{-1}$), the main dynamical process is the α -relaxation related to the vitrification phenomenon.
+At relatively local length scales, of the order of inter-molecular distances (equivalently, Q-values in the range 1-2 Å-1), the main dynamical process is the α -relaxation related with the vitrification phenomenon.
 Let us first focus on the results obtained in such a Q-range.
-As aforementioned, collective motions reveal nearly identical features for the melt of SCNPs and the melt of linear precursor chains at this level.
-Regarding the selfmotions, the Fourier transformed QENS results on the hNP sample are also very similar to those on hPrec, as can be seen from Fig. 2.
-After evaluation in terms of the AJD model, we can see in Fig. 3 and Table II that the values of the characteristic times and AJD parameters used to fit them are indistinguishable within the uncertainties.
+As already mentioned above, collective motions reveal nearly identical features for the melt of SCNPs and the melt of linear precursor chains at this level.
+Regarding the self-motions, the Fourier transformed QENS results on the hNPs sample are also very similar to those on hPrec, as can be appreciated from Fig. 2.
+After evaluation in terms of the AJD model, we can see in Fig. 3 and Table II that the values of the characteristic times and AJD parameters used to fit them are indistinguishable, within the uncertainties.
 This implies that the atomic motions in the α -relaxation regime can be qualified as corresponding to an anomalous sublinear diffusion with underlying discrete primary steps and are very much the same for both melts.